Some have described them as the Corps of Engineers of Islamic

 “Khatam ol-Anbia (KOA) handles billions of dollars of industrial,

-military officer told me.
-“They are involved in huge oil exploration
+Iranian military officer told me.
+“They are involved in huge oil

-projects in southern Iran, the Tehran metro, and have close ties to
+exploration projects in southern Iran, the Tehran metro, and have

-KOA’s activities, also confirmed their involvement in construction and
+about KOA’s activities, also confirmed their involvement in

-banking activities in northern Iraq, and extensive involvement on the
+construction and banking activities in northern Iraq, and extensive

-ground in Lebanon, where they were responsible for building the
+involvement on the ground in Lebanon, where they were responsible

-underground bunkers used by Hezbollah to store the Iranian and
+for building the underground bunkers used by Hezbollah to store the

-Syrian-supplied rocket launchers they used against Israel during last
+Iranian and Syrian-supplied rocket launchers they used against

 KOA hit the big time last year, when they won a series of no-compete

-develop parts of the South Pars gas field, a separate $1.3 billion
+to develop parts of the South Pars gas field, a separate $1.3

 Once Khatam-ol-Anbia (KOA) gets the business, it turns around and